Dodge: Sport utility vehicles

-Dodge's first experiments with anything like a sport utility vehicle appeared in the late 1950s with a windowed version of their standard panel-truck – known as the Town Wagon.
+Dodge's first experiments with anything like a sport utility vehicle appeared in the late 1950s with a windowed version of their standard panel truck – known as the Town Wagon.
 These were built in the same style through the mid-1960s.

 But the division never entered the SUV arena in seriousness until 1974, with the purpose-built Ramcharger.
-Offering the then-popular open body style and Dodge's powerful V8 engines, the Ramcharger was a strong competitor for trucks like the Ford Bronco, Chevrolet Blazer and International Harvester Scout II.
+Offering the then-popular open body style and Dodge's powerful V8 engines, the Ramcharger was a strong competitor for trucks like the Ford Bronco, Chevrolet Blazer and International Scout II.

 Dodge was left with outdated products during the 1980s as the market evolved.
 The Ramcharger hung on through 1993 with only minor updates.
 When the Ram truck was redesigned for the 1994 model year, the Ramcharger was discontinued in the American and Canadian markets.
 A version using the updated styling was made for the Mexican Market but was never imported to the U.S. or Canada.

-Instead, Dodge tried something new in 1997.
-Using the mid-sized Dakota pickup's chassis as a base, they built the four-door Durango SUV with seating for eight people and created a new niche.
-Sized between smaller SUVs (like the Chevrolet Blazer and Ford Explorer) and larger models (like the Chevrolet Tahoe and Ford Expedition), Durango was both a bit more and bit less of everything.
-The redesigned version for 2004 grew a little bit in every dimension, becoming a full-size SUV (and thus somewhat less efficient), but was still sized between most of its competitors on either side of the aisle.
+Using the mid-sized Dakota pickup's chassis as a base, Dodge introduced the 1997 four-door Durango SUV with seating for eight people and was sized between smaller SUVs (like the Chevrolet Blazer and Ford Explorer) and larger models (like the Chevrolet Tahoe and Ford Expedition).
+The redesigned version for 2004 grew a little in every dimension, becoming a full-size SUV, but was still sized between most of its competitors.
 For 2011 a new unibody Durango based on the Jeep Grand Cherokee was released.
-The 2011 Durango shrank slightly to size comparable to the original model.
+The 2011 Durango shrank slightly to a size comparable to the original model.
 With the Journey being discontinued in 2020, the Durango became the only SUV offering in the Dodge lineup.

-Dodge also imported a version of Mitsubishi's popular Montero (Pajero in Japan) as the Raider from 1987 to 1989.
+Dodge also imported a version of Mitsubishi's popular Montero (Pajero in Japan) as the Raider from 1987 until 1989.